 A person who can use a bedside commode independently will gain independence if they can do so without disturbing a caring caregiver.

-Bedside commodes give increased privacy and a sense of dignity.
+Increased privacy and a sense of dignity

 They no longer have to endure the indignity of receiving assistance at such intimate times.
-Different models of bedside commodes have elongated or open seats, which make it easier for one to clean themselves.
+Different models of bedside commodes have elongated or open seats, which make it easier for one to clean oneself.

 The armrests of a bedside commode provide tremendous support for sitting and getting up.

-When the surgery has healed a little after the surgery, and the patient is using the toilet for the first time, the bedside commode – if it's a 3-in-1 – can be placed over the toilet with a raised commode seat to help increase the height of the bathroom, making it much easier to sit.
+When the surgery has healed a little after the surgery, and the patient is using the toilet for the first time, the bedside commode – if it's a 3-in-1—can be placed over the toilet with a raised commode seat to help increase the height of the bathroom, making it much easier to sit.

-Bedside commodes are more comfortable to use than a bedpan.
+More comfortable to use than a bedpan

-A drop-arm bedside commode is more comfortable than a bedpan for people who are bedridden and have the use their arms.
-The person can slide off the bed and onto the bedside commode in private, so they can use the commode, clean themselves and return to their bed if they can.
+A drop-arm bedside commode is more comfortable than a bedpan for people who are bedridden and have the use of their arms.
+The person can slide off the bed and onto the bedside commode in private, so they can use the commode, clean themselves, and return to their bed if they can.

 A commode with armrests allows people with limited strength, balance, or mobility to go to the toilet more confidently since they are less likely to fall.

-There are armrests on either side and backrests behind you while sitting on the bedside commode gives you the feeling of being supported and surrounded (on three sides), which is absent from conventional toilets, which may make the individual feel more comfortable and confident.
+There are armrests on either side and backrests behind you, while sitting on the bedside commode gives you the feeling of being supported and surrounded (on three sides), which is absent from conventional toilets, which may make the individual feel more comfortable and confident.

 Commodes with adjustable height legs are common on bedside tables, allowing users to adjust their comfort level.
 Those with difficulty bending to sit or stand can adjust the seat's height to relieve discomfort.